Skip to main content

 1 year 3 months full time (45 weeks across a four-term model)

-MA/MSc Computing and Creative Industry allows you to build your own postgraduate degree from units across our postgraduate courses at UAL Creative Computing Institute.
+MA/MSc Computing in the Creative Industries allows you to build your own postgraduate degree from units across our postgraduate courses at UAL Creative Computing Institute.

 Why choose this course at UAL Creative Computing Institute